PrimalHQ/primal-web-app/DEBUGGING_GUIDE.md

 ## Configuration

 Current settings:
-- **View timeout:** 3 seconds (note must be visible for 3s to be marked as seen)
+- **Intersection observer timeout:** 5 seconds (sustained viewing)
+- **Mouse hover timeout:** 1 second (quick interaction)
 - **Filter rotation:** Every 7 days or when 99% full
 - **Intersection threshold:** 50% of note must be visible
 - **Save interval:** 5 seconds between localStorage saves

 ## Expected Behavior

-1. **On page load:** Filters load from localStorage for current user
+1. **On page load:**
+   - Filters load from localStorage for current user
+   - Intersection observer is created and starts watching existing notes
+   - MutationObserver starts watching for new notes

-2. **When scrolling:** Notes become "in view" and start 3-second timers
+2. **When scrolling:**
+   - Notes become "in view" and start 5-second timers via intersection observer
+   - New notes are automatically detected and observed

+3. **When hovering:**
+   - Notes start 1-second timers via mouse events
+   - Faster feedback for quick interactions

+4. **After timeouts expire:**
-3. **After 3 seconds:** Notes are marked as seen and added to bloom filter
+   - Notes are marked as seen and added to bloom filter
+   - Different timeouts for different interaction types

-4. **On next page load:** Previously seen notes should not appear in feed
+5. **On next page load:**
+   - Previously seen notes should not appear in feed

-5. **When filter full:** Old filter is kept, new empty filter is created
+6. **When filter full:**
+   - Old filter is kept, new empty filter is created

-6. **After 7 days:** Filters rotate automatically to prevent infinite growth
+7. **After 7 days:**
+   - Filters rotate automatically to prevent infinite growth